ExoSpaceLabs/hardrt/docs/EXAMPLES_C.md

   axisFormat  %L

   section B (lower priority)
-  B-task :active, 0, 8
+  B-task :active, 0, 12
+  B-task : 18, 12
-  B-task : 14, 6
+  B-task : 36, 6

   section A (higher priority)
+  A-task : 12, 6
-  A-task : 8, 6
+  A-task : 30, 6
 ```
-Explanation:
+Caption:
-- B starts; at tick 8, A becomes READY and preempts B.
+- B (lower) runs initially.
+At tick 12, A (higher) becomes READY and preempts B; A runs 12–18.
-- A runs 8–14.
-When A sleeps/exits, B resumes at 14.
+- B resumes 18–30 until A arrives again at 30 and preempts 30–36; B then resumes at 36.
-- Within the same priority, tasks RR by slice; across priorities, higher wins.
+- Shows two preemption events to make the behavior unmistakable (higher priority always wins when READY).